sd951753/Blessyou/README.md

 ---
 ## 2.Abstract
 The central idea of the project is to enable sneeze detection using the microphone on Arduino Nano 33 BLE Sense.
-Machine learning using TinyML will be used to detect sneezes.
+Machine learning will be used to detect sneezes.
 Pre-recorded sneezing samples will be used to train and test the machine learning model.
 The sneezing samples will be pre-processed by filters to reduce background noises.
 The goal of the project is to detect different kinds of sneezes and deal with confusing cases, such as talking loudly or coughing.
 After the sneeze is detected, a signal will be sent from the board to the computer using Bluetooth and the text “Bless You!” will be shown.

 ## 3.Techniques Needed
 - Voice signal processing